Vietnam.vn - Nền tảng quảng bá Việt Nam

 On February 24, Ms. T. was admitted to Tu Du Hospital.
 Doctors measured her ECG (a basic test that records the electrical activity of the heart muscle) and found her heart beating rapidly.
 However, after consultation, Ms. T. was allowed to go home and take medication as prescribed.
 A week later, Ms. T. did not see any improvement in her palpitations and shortness of breath, so she returned to Cho Ray Hospital for a cardiology examination.

 On the morning of March 3, at Cho Ray Hospital, Ms. T. was found to have 3/4 mitral valve regurgitation, pericardial effusion, left ventricular failure, atrial fibrillation-atrial flutter-peripartum cardiomyopathy.
-Ms. T. was given cardiac medication, heart rate stabilization, and was advised to be admitted to Tu Du Hospital to terminate the pregnancy.
+Ms. T. was given cardiac medication, stabilized her heart rate, and advised to be admitted to Tu Du Hospital to terminate her pregnancy.
 Ms. T. was admitted to the intensive care unit for close monitoring, and Tu Du Hospital invited a consultation with a cardiologist from Cho Ray Hospital.

 Given Ms. T.’s critical condition, the doctors decided to perform an epidural to deliver the baby.
 After 10 minutes, a healthy baby girl weighing 2,600 grams was born.